 The National Plan of Action for the Conservation and Management of Sharks (NPOA-sharks) was published in November 2013.
-South Africa has taken numerous steps to conserve and manage sharks.
-Some notable actions have been: the protection status given to great white sharks; the termination of the Pelagic Shark Longline Fishery in favour of developing a large Pelagic Tuna Longline Fishery, where sharks are managed as by-catch; the banning of several CITES listed pelagic shark species (porbeagle, hammerheads, silky, oceanic white-tip, and threshers), manta and mobula rays in the Large Pelagic Longline fishery; the ban on the use of wire traces in the Large Pelagic Longline fishery, the introduction of shark by-catch limits; the appointment of a shark researcher; improved data collection, and stock assessments conducted for the two most important demersal shark species.
-The review of the NPOA is underway and will be concluded in 2019. - FAO Guidelines to reduce sea turtle mortality in fishing operations:
+South Africa has taken many steps to conserve and manage sharks.
+Some notable actions have been: the protection status given to great white sharks; the termination of the pelagic shark longline fishery in favour of developing a Large Pelagic Longline fishery where sharks are managed as by-catch; the banning of many pelagic shark species (porbeagle, hammerheads, silky, oceanic white-tip, and threshers), manta and mobula rays in the Large Pelagic Longline fishery, the use of wire traces is prohibited in the Large Pelagic Longline fishery, the unilateral introduction of shark by-catch limits; the appointment of a shark researcher; improved data collection, and; stock assessments conducted for two important demersal species. - FAO Guidelines to reduce sea turtle mortality in fishing operations:

-De-hooking and release procedures are included in the Large Pelagic Longline permit conditions.
+Dehooking and release procedures are included in the Large Pelagic Longline permit conditions.
 Turtles are not allowed to be landed. - ii.
-Specify whether all current binding and recommendatory measures6 aimed at the protection of ecologically related species7 from fishing of the following tuna RFMOs are being complied with.
-If not, specify which measures are not being complied with and the progress that is being made towards compliance:- - IOTC, when fishing within IOTC's Convention Area: Since 2016, DAFF has initiated a process aiming to achieve 20% observer coverage for the pelagic longline fleet as stipulated in the permit conditions.
-The required observer deployments are partially funded through the Common Oceans Projects and the remainder at cost to industry.
-This is also to ensure meeting the 5% observer
+Specify whether all current binding and recommendatory measures aimed at the protection of ecologically related species from fishing of the following tuna RFMOs are being complied with.
+If not, specify which measures are not being complied with and the progress that is being made towards compliance:- - IOTC, when fishing within IOTC's Convention Area: